mitchellh/vagrant-google/README.md

 ## Acceptance testing

-**Work-in-progress:** Acceptance tests are based on vagrant-spec library which is currently under active development and should not yet be relied upon.
+**Work-in-progress:** Acceptance tests are based on vagrant-spec library which is currently under active development so they may occasionally break.

 Before you start acceptance tests, you'll need to add [vagrant public key](https://raw.githubusercontent.com/mitchellh/vagrant/master/keys/vagrant.pub) to GCE metadata.